This post may contain affiliate links.

-Here are some friendship bracelet color ideas and fun color combos that you can use on your next friendship bracelet project.
+Here are some friendship bracelet color ideas and fun color combinations that you can use to create your next friendship bracelet project.

-When I’m thinking of color combo ideas for friendship bracelets, I try to have a good variety of color hues and tones (or brightness levels).
+When I’m thinking of color combo ideas for friendship bracelets, I try to have a good variety of color hues and tones.

 You can make a more dynamic color palette by including one dark color, one light color, and one saturated color in the mix.

-If you have too many strings of the same brightness – whether that means all darks or all pastels – it will be hard to tell them apart.
-Your pattern can get lost or muddy if you put two colors that are too similar next to each other.
+If you have too many strings of the same brightness – whether that means all darks or all pastels – it will be hard to tell them apart in the bracelet pattern.
+Your pattern design can get lost or muddy if you put two similiar colors right next to each other.

 Tips for Choosing Color Combinations

 Here are some color scheme concepts from art theory that you can apply to your friendship bracelets: